cody1213/twism/README.md

 twism
 =====
-A clickable world map jQuery plugin
+A clickable maps jQuery plugin

 ####Version: 0.1
 It's basically an early beta.
 I'm developing a site with it now so it will get less bata-y as that project gets closer to completion.